 A virtual debit card is a digital version of a traditional debit card issued by a financial institution.
-Instead of a physical card, users receive a set of digital card details – including a card number, expiration date, and security code – that can be used to make online payments.
+Instead of a physical card, users receive a set of digital card details – including a card number, expiration date, and security code – that can be used to make online payments and, in many cases, contactless in-store payments via a digital wallet.

 What is an electronic debit card?